-BlackRock, Inc., New York, announced most recently on October 22, 2020, holding, directly or indirectly, 4.97% of Nestlé S.A.'s share capital, and The Capital Group Companies, Inc., Los Angeles, announced on October 30, 2017, holding, directly or indirectly, 3.55% of Nestlé S.A.'s share capital.
-Apart from the foregoing, Nestlé S.A. is not aware of any other shareholder holding, as at December 31, 2020, Nestlé S.A. shares in excess of 3% of the share capital.
+BlackRock, Inc., New York, announced most recently on December 28, 2021, holding, directly or indirectly, 4.998% of Nestlé S.A.'s share capital, and The Capital Group Companies, Inc., Los Angeles, announced on October 30, 2017, holding, directly or indirectly, 3.55% of Nestlé S.A.'s share capital.
+Apart from the foregoing, Nestlé S.A. is not aware of any other shareholder holding, as at December 31, 2021, Nestlé S.A. shares in excess of 3% of the share capital.

-During 2020, the Company published on the electronic publication platform of the SIX Swiss Exchange 28 disclosure notifications pertaining to the holding of Nestlé S.A. shares by BlackRock, Inc., New York (the latest one relating to the announcement mentioned above) and one disclosure notification concerning the holding of its own shares.
-The details of these disclosure notifications can be accessed on the publication platform of the SIX Swiss Exchange following this link: https://www.ser-ag.com/en/resources/notificationsmarket-participants/significant-shareholders.html#.
+During 2021, the Company published on the electronic publication platform of the SIX Swiss Exchange six disclosure notifications pertaining to the holding of Nestlé S.A. shares by BlackRock, Inc., New York (the latest one relating to the announcement mentioned above) and two disclosure notifications concerning the holding of its own shares.
+The details of these disclosure notifications can be accessed on the publication platform of the SIX Swiss Exchange following this link: www.ser-ag.com/en/resources/notifications-market-participants/significant-shareholders.html#.

-With respect to nominees, Chase Nominees Ltd, London, was a registered Nominee N (refer to point 2.6.3. below) of 342 473 830 shares, i.e. 11.89% of the shares of the Company as at December 31, 2020.
-At the same date, Citibank N.A., London, as depositary for the shares represented by American Depositary Receipts, was the registered holder of 215 425 492 shares, i.e. 7.48% of the shares of the Company.
-Also on December 31, 2020, Nortrust Nominees Ltd, London, was a registered Nominee N of 126 087 465 shares of the Company, representing 4.38% of the shares
+With respect to nominees, Chase Nominees Ltd, London, was a registered Nominee N (refer to point 2.6.3. below) of 314 095 057 shares, i.e. 11.16% of the shares of the Company as at December 31, 2021.
+At the same date, Citibank N.A., London, as depositary for the shares represented by American Depositary Receipts, was the registered holder of 208 925 492 shares, i.e. 7.42% of the shares of the Company.
+Also on December 31, 2021, Nortrust Nominees Ltd, London, was a registered Nominee N of 118 776 116 shares of the Company, representing 4.22% of the shares.